 Cabela's is a hunter's and fisherman's Disneyland.
-The seller of outdoor sporting goods operates some 45 stores in about 25 US states plus a handful of stores in Canada.
-Located mainly in the Midwest, the stores are as big as 246,000 sq. ft. and include such features as waterfalls, mountain replicas, aquariums, in-store shooting galleries, and banquet and meeting facilities.
+The seller of outdoor sporting goods operates nearly 60 stores in more than 30 US states, plus seven stores in Canada.
+Located mainly in the Midwest, the stores are as big as 247,000 sq. ft. and include such features as waterfalls, mountain replicas, aquariums, in-store shooting galleries, and banquet and meeting facilities.
 Cabela's sells footwear, clothing, and gear for fishing, hunting, camping, and other outdoor activities.
 Cabela's also mails more than 132 million catalogs each year, sells magazines and merchandise online, and has an outdoors show on television.
 Cabela's was founded in 1961 by chairman Dick Cabela and his younger brother, Jim.

 Sales and Marketing